Breast augmentation (breast enlargement)

 BIA – ALCL (Breast implant associated – anaplastic large cell lymphoma)

-• The lifetime risk for BIA-ALCL ranges from 1:1,000 to 1:30,000 for those with textured implants (for Mentor implants the incidence is 1:12,000).
+- The lifetime risk for BIA-ALCL ranges from 1:88,300 for those with textured implants (Mentor implants).
 To put this in perspective the lifetime risk of getting breast cancer for a women is 1:8.
+Smooth implants have a 0% BIA-ALCL case.

 Squamous cell carcinoma (SCC) associated with breast implants